-Time and Date 10:00 a.m., local time, on Tuesday, November 18, 2014.
-Place 3551 Pl ate offices of Pizza Inn Holdings, Inc. ano Parkway Iony, Texas 75056 Items of Business (1) To elect six directors to hold office until the next Annual Meeting of shareholders or until their respective successors have been elected and qualified; (2) To conduct an advisory vote on a resolution approving the Company's compensation of its named executive officers; (3) To approve the amendment of the Articles of Incorporation of the Company to change the name of the Company from "Pizza Inn Holdings, Inc." to "Rave Restaurant Group, Inc."; (4) To approve the amendment of the Articles of Incorporation of the Company to provide that the number of directors of the Company shall be fixed by or in the manner provided by the Bylaws; (5) To approve the amendment of the Articles of Incorporation of the Company to eliminate certain provisions which have expired by their terms or are otherwise superfluous and to correct typographical errors; (6) To approve the 2015 Long Term Incentive Plan of the Company; (7) To ratify the appointment of Montgomery Coscia Greilich LLP as the Company's independent registered public accounting firm for fiscal year 2015; and (8) To transact such other business as may properly come before the meeting or any postponement or adjournment thereof.
-Adjournments and Postponements ion on the items of business described above may be considered at the Annual Meeting on the date specified above or at any time and date to he Annual Meeting may be properly adjourned or postponed.
-Record Date You are entitled to vote only if you were a shareholder of the Company as of the close of business on September 22, 2014 (the "Record Date").
-At the close of business on the Record Date, there were 9,317,672 outstanding shares of common stock, \$.01 par value per share (the "Common Stock"), of the Company.
-No other class of securities of the Company is entitled to notice of, or to vote at, the Annual Meeting.
+Items of Business

+- (1) To elect six directors to hold office until the next Annual Meeting of shareholders or until their respective successors have been elected and qualified; - (2) To conduct an advisory vote on a resolution approving the Company's compensation of its named executive officers; - (3) To approve the amendment of the Articles of Incorporation of the Company to change the name of the Company from "Pizza Inn Holdings, Inc." to "Rave Restaurant Group, Inc."; - (4) To approve the amendment of the Articles of Incorporation of the Company to provide that the number of directors of the Company shall be fixed by or in the manner provided by the Bylaws; - (5) To approve the amendment of the Articles of Incorporation of the Company to eliminate certain provisions which have expired by their terms or are otherwise superfluous and to correct typographical errors; - (6) To approve the 2015 Long Term Incentive Plan of the Company; - (7) To ratify the appointment of Montgomery Coscia Greilich LLP as the Company's independent registered public accounting firm for fiscal year 2015; and - (8) To transact such other business as may properly come before the meeting or any postponement or adjournment thereof.

+Adjournments and Postponements

+Any action on the items of business described above may be considered at the Annual Meeting on the date specified above or at any time and date to which the Annual Meeting may be properly adjourned or postponed.